Harryyan/IPFSNative/README.md

 Open the project using Android Studio and click **Run** button to launch the app.

 >  You can also run `react-native run-ios` or `react-native run-android` to lauch the app after you start IPFS Api Server.
-However, I don't recommend this way, because you have to specify iOS project path.
+However, I don't recommend this way, because you may need to specify project path.

 ## ScreenShots